ppw120294/sql-data-warehouse-project/README.md

 ---

+## 🎯License
-🎯This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free t use, modify and share this project with proper attribution.